humaniverse/asylum/README.md

 The `asylum` package provides easy access to asylum and resettlement datasets for the UK, published by the Home Office.

+The current release uses the most recent data from June 2022.

 ## Installation

 Install the released version of `asylum` from